Secret Adventures: Production

 The series was filmed at the CBS Studios Center in Studio City, Los Angeles, California.
 Exterior school scenes were shot at John Burroughs Middle School in Los Angeles.
 Second unit scenes were also filmed in Princeton, New Jersey.
 Holder Hall's gothic tower at Rockefeller College features prominently.
 StarToons produced the animated sequences.
 Peter Baldwin, known for his works on Deep Space Nine and Lois and Clark, directed the series.

 Release

 In 1997, the series of videos were re-released with branding by The Family Channel and distributed by Columbia TriStar Home Video.
 This release dropped the "s verb" titles in favor of more direct references to the moral lesson of each episode.
-As of 2020, the series was available for streaming on Pure Flix.
+The series, as of 2020, was formerly available for streaming on Pure Flix, however as of 2023 it has been removed.
+The full series of videos have since been uploaded to YouTube.